HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/limitations.md

 ## Basic Actions

-- Only Edit, Read, and Preview actions for search result items are available.
-More actions may be added later.
+- Currently, only Edit, Read, and Preview actions are available for search result items.
+Additional actions may be introduced in the future.

 ## Bulk Action